-Poland’s mobile market in recent years has been characterised by the rapid extension of LTE networks and the development of mobile data services based on newly released and refarmed spectrum.
-In addition, the telecom regulator and operators alike are preparing for 5G, with the regulator embarking on a long-term strategy and with operators such as Orange Poland preparing to trial services based on 5G technologies in 2019.
+Poland’s mobile market in recent years has been characterised by the rapid extension of LTE networks and the development of mobile data services based on newly released and re-farmed spectrum.
+The telecom regulator is preparing to release additional spectrum in several bands for 5G, though delays to the process mean that 700MHz spectrum is unlikely to be available before mid-2022.

-Mobile penetration in Poland is above the European average, standing at almost 141% by early 2018.
+Mobile penetration in Poland is above the European average, standing at almost 137% by mid-2019.
 This reflects the continuing popularity among consumers to keep two or more SIM cards, which has distorted the real mobile penetration rate.
-The distortion has been addressed on two fronts: by network operators being encouraged to disconnect dormant SIM cards, and by legislation, effective from February 2017, which obliges subscribers of prepaid services to register their details.
-This has resulted in a significant readjustment in the number of subscribers in the market.
+Nevertheless, the distortion has been addressed on two fronts: by network operators being encouraged to disconnect dormant SIM cards, and by legislation, effective from February 2017, which obliges subscribers of prepaid services to register their details.
+These forces have resulted in a significant readjustment in the number of subscribers in the market.

-The market has effective competition from a number of MNOs, and has room for more than two dozen MVNOs, though many of these are small-scale.
-ARPU continues to be adversely affected by retail tariff competition and regulatory mandated reductions in mobile termination rates and roaming tariffs.
+The market has effective competition from a number of MNOs, and has room for more than two dozen MVNOs, though many of these are small operators with marginal market share.
+ARPU has been adversely affected by retail tariff competition and by regulatory mandated reductions in mobile termination rates and roaming tariffs.
 However, operators anticipate that ARPU will rise in line with consumer adoption of mobile data services, facilitated by improved network infrastructure.
-LTE networks provide extensive population coverage, which will increase further into 2018 as operators make greater use of concessions in the 800MHz and 2600MHz bands and refarm spectrum currently used for GSM and 3G services.
+LTE networks provide near national population coverage, facilitated by operators having made greater use of concessions in the 800MHz and 2600MHz bands and having re-farmed spectrum used for GSM and 3G services.